-Compensation report 2021
+Compensation report 2022

-Compensation Report of Siemens Healthineers AG for Fiscal Year 2021
+Compensation Report of Siemens Healthineers AG for Fiscal Year 2022

-This Compensation Report describes the compensation awarded and due to each current and former member of the Managing Board and Supervisory Board of Siemens Healthineers AG in fiscal year 2021 in the period from October 1, 2020, through September 30, 2021.
+This Compensation Report describes the compensation awarded and due to each current and former member of the Managing Board and Supervisory Board of Siemens Healthineers AG (hereinafter: Siemens Healthineers or the Company) in fiscal year 2022 in the period from October 1, 2021, through September 30, 2022.
 The report gives a detailed and personalized account of the structure and amount of the different components of Managing Board and Supervisory Board compensation.
 The Compensation Report has been prepared jointly by the Managing Board and Supervisory Board; it complies with the requirements of the German Stock Corporation Act (Aktiengesetz, AktG) (section 162 of the AktG) and meets the recommendations of the German Corporate Governance Code (GCGC).
 Clear, comprehensible, and transparent reporting is of great importance to both the Managing Board and the Supervisory Board.
-For this reason, Siemens Healthineers AG implemented the new requirements early on a voluntary basis and, in the year of initial implementation, further asked the independent auditors to conduct a material audit of the Compensation Report, above and beyond the legal requirements of section 162 (3) of the AktG.
-This Compensation Report will be submitted to the Annual Shareholders' Meeting for approval on February 15, 2022.
+That is why Siemens Healthineers AG, for the second time, is presenting a Compensation Report that complies with new requirements and has undergone a material audit by the independent auditors above and beyond the legal requirements of section 162 (3) of the AktG.
+This Compensation Report will be submitted to the Annual Shareholders' Meeting for approval on February 15, 2023.

-A detailed description of the compensation systems for the members of the Managing Board and Supervisory Board of Siemens Healthineers AG can be found on our website → www.siemens-healthineers.com/investor-relations/corporate-governance.
+A detailed description of the compensation systems for the members of the Managing Board and Supervisory Board of Siemens Healthineers AG can be found on the website \rightarrow www.siemens-healthineers.com/investor-relations/corporate-governance.